jaredChrstphrKelley/idea-120-fall-2020/SYLLABUS.md

 We will make extensive use of Git and GitHub to post writing responses, project files, and as the central hub for course materials.

-[Git](https://en.wikipedia.org/wiki/Git) is a file management system primarily used in software development (and also used by artists, writers, designers, among many others) that allows programmers to manage their projects as "repositories" or all-inclusive packages that can be managed and updated easily.
+[Git](https://en.wikipedia.org/wiki/Git) is a file management system primarily used in software development (and also used by artists, writers, designers, scientists, among many others) that allows programmers to manage their projects as "repositories" or all-inclusive packages that can be managed and updated easily.
 [GitHub](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is a web service that hosts these repositories.
 GitHub uses Git, but Git does not necessarily use GitHub.

 A free GitHub account is required for this class.